Bayesian views of generalized additive modelling: Discussion

 \section{Discussion}

-This article has highlighted the Bayesian interpretation of generalized additive models (specifically as implemented in \texttt{mgcv}), which are often thought of as a ``frequentist only'' method.
-These results and the connections between the two approaches have been known for some time (at least as far back as \citet{p.whittle1958onthe}).
-Though the connections are old, recent work has shown that there are many aspects which are only just starting to be exploited by practitioners.
+This article has highlighted the Bayesian interpretation of generalized additive models (specifically as implemented in \texttt{mgcv}), which are often thought of as a frequentist method.
+The article has emphasized that ``GAM'' only describes a (very flexible) model structure and that there are alternative ways to fit and interpret these models.
+Taking a Bayesian interpretation gives us many ways in which these links can exploited in practice for applied statistical work: they are not only of mathematical interest.

-The random effects interpretation of the models described here is very useful, though there is considerable confusion over what ``random effects'' really mean (leading to at least one statistician \citep{gelman2005analysis} to propose that the term be abolished). \citealt{hodges2011randomeffects} characterize ``old'' and ``new'' random effects.
-The models discussed here are firmly in the ``new'' camp as, in their words: ``the levels of the effect are not draws from a population because there is no population.
-The mathematical form of a random effect is used for convenience only'' and that they are \textquotedblleft formal devices to facilitate smoothing or shrinkage, interpreting those terms broadly\textquotedblright .

-Computationally, the interpretation of REML estimation as either ``classical'' or Bayesian has been covered in the literature \citep{robinson1991thatblup}, the equivalence of REML to marginalization of the fixed effects to give an ``approximately Bayesian'' estimate goes back to \citealt{harville1974bayesian}.
-Intuitively, REML samples from the prior implied by the penalty and evaluates the ``average likelihood'' given that draw\textemdash poor values of the smoothing parameter lead to curves too far from the data, either by being too smooth or not smooth enough \citep[section 6.2.6]{wood2016smoothing}.

-Probably the closest relatives of the kind of models described above are those fitted using INLA \citep{rue2009approximate,lindgren2011anexplicit}.
-These are Bayesian additive models, restricted to the subset of models which are latent Gaussian.
-From \citet{rue2009approximate}: ``Latent Gaussian models are a subset of all Bayesian additive models with a structure additive predictor {[}(\ref{eq:betaarg}) above{]}, namely those which assign a Gaussian prior to {[}their parameters{]} ... the vector of hyperparameters which are not necessarily Gaussian''.
-This is exactly the case we have here.
-The major point of divergence between INLA and the GAMs specified here is that the structure of the prior variance-covariance matrices: those here do not lead to corresponding sparse precision/penalty matrices.